Shadannamazi/ArtVision-AI/README.md

 3. Build and run the app on a simulator or a physical iOS device.

 Start your creative journey today with ArtVision AI!

+## License
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code for your own purposes.